100+ datasets found

 Description

-The Gross Domestic Product (GDP) in European Union expanded 1.60 percent in the second quarter of 2025 over the same quarter of the previous year.
+The Gross Domestic Product (GDP) in European Union expanded 1.60 percent in the third quarter of 2025 over the same quarter of the previous year.
 This dataset provides the latest reported value for - European Union GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.

 • statista.com